ward/run/_posts/2017-05-14-12-urenloop-and-plantentuinjogging.md

 The concept here is that teams compete against one another over a time period of 12 hours.
 The course consists of one ~575 metre long loop (as measured by my GPS).
 Members of the team complete the loop as often as possible.
-You *have* to switch every lap, so you are essentially running almost 600 metre and then waiting for your next turn.
-In practice this meant 2-3 minutes of waiting per other person running and usually you are not lucky enough to only have to wait for one other person.
+Your team *has* to switch person every lap, so you are essentially running almost 600 metre and then waiting for your next turn.
+In practice this meant 2-3 minutes of waiting per other person running.
+Usually you are not lucky enough to only have to wait for one other person, so the waiting in between can get a bit annoying.
 My colleague had convinced me to run for one of the weakest teams in the line up (they were second to last last time).
-The reasoning was that we could get a timeslot of one hour and just run between the two of us, minimising the waiting time.
+The reasoning was that we could ask that team for a timeslot of one hour and just run between the two of us, minimising the waiting time.

-Besides an awful downhill turn on earth with tree roots sticking out at the start, the course is on either asphalt or on the campus track.
+Besides an awful downhill turn on earth with tree roots sticking out at the start, the course is on either asphalt or on the campus' track.
 There are three
-bottlenecks: that awful turn (since you want the main path), the entrance to the track, and the exit of the track.
-Besides that the teams area is pretty crowded at all times but you can mostly get through unscathed.
+bottlenecks: that awful turn (since you want the main path which is slightly smoother), the entrance to the track, and the exit of the track.
+The area where the teams are gathered is pretty crowded at all times but you can mostly get through unscathed.

 ### Plantentuinjogging